Faith Fyles

 Faith Fyles (1875–1961) was the first botanical artist with the Canadian federal government, department of agriculture (now Agriculture and Agri-Food Canada).
 Her work resulted in the expansion of the herbarium in Ottawa.

 Biography

 Fyles was born September 30, 1875, in Cowansville, Quebec, Canada.
-She was the seventh of ten children.
-Her father, Reverend Dr. Thomas Fyles, was an English Anglican clergyman who emigrated to Canada from England to establish parishes and studied and illustrated insects (entomology) as a hobby.
+She was the seventh of ten children born to Reverend Dr. Thomas Fyles and his wife, Mary.
+Her father was an English Anglican clergyman and amateur entomologist who emigrated to Canada from England to establish parishes and studied and illustrated insects (entomology) as a hobby.